 CVPR, 2023

-We propose a method to incrementally learn new tasks for a 'base model' using multiple learners and in a distributed fashion.
-We consolidate the 'knoweldge' of several learners at larger incremental steps that lead to reduced catastrophic forgetting when compared to smaller steps.
-We find simpler methods to avoid catastrophic forgetting outperform current state-of-the-art in our challenging Stream Benchmark.
+We incrementally learn new tasks for a base model using multiple learners in a distributed fashion, consolidating their knowledge at large incremental steps.
+Larger consolidation steps reduce catastrophic forgetting compared to smaller steps.
+Simpler methods outperform state-of-the-art in our challenging Stream Benchmark.

 Lightweight Learner for Shared Knowledge Lifelong Learning